carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 > ## Using EMBOSS from outside the container
 > The `docker run` command used previously started an interactive container.
-> This time, we'll provide the EMBOSS program command on the same line, and the container will start, run the EMBOSS program,
+> This time, we'll provide the  EMBOSS application `needle` command on the same line complete with all parameters, and the container will start, run the EMBOSS application,
 > and then exit after accomplishing its task.
 {: .callout}

 We can accomplish this by removing the `-it` option from the `docker run` command, and adding the complete `needle` command that includes all the mandatory parameters.
-Since the command has become quite long, we can add the continuation symbol `\` to let the shell know that the file is written on 2 lines rather than a single, long line.
-This time we can align different sequences: GIP.fa and GLP-2.fa.
+Since the command has become quite long, we can use the continuation symbol `\` to let the shell know that the file is written on 2 lines rather than a single, long line.
+This time we can align different sequences, for example: GIP.fa and GLP-2.fa.

 ~~~
 $ docker run --rm --mount type=bind,source=${PWD},target=/data biocontainers/emboss:v6.6.0dfsg-7b1-deb_cv1  \